haimbarash/AVL-Tree/README.md

 The results presented in the graph demonstrate that the trend lines and R^2 values suggest that each insertion/deletion series takes O(n) rotations.

 ### Experiment 2
-In this experiment, we will compare the performance of an AVL tree with that of a linked list and an array in terms of insertions.
+This experiment is about comparing the insertions performance of an AVL tree with that of a linked list and an array.
-The insertions will be performed at the beginning, randomly, and at the end of the list.
+The insertions will be performed at the beginning, randomly, and at the end of the list. <br />
-The number of nodes to be inserted into the tree will be n = 1500 * i, for i = 1, ..., 10.
+The number of values to be inserted into the list will be n = 1500 * i, for i = 1, 2, ..., 10.

 #### a.
 Beginning insertions: